MPR-UKD/RGB-tri/README.md

 # RGB-tri

+The algorithms presented here are described in:
+**"Presentation of microstructural diffusion components by color schemes in abdominal organs"** in Magnetic Resonance in Medicine.
+Article DOI: 10.1002/mrm.30183 When using RGBtri, please cite the paper.

 RGBtri is a tool for the creation of color-coded maps of the diffusion components of triexponential diffusion-weighted imaging (DWI).
 The following tri-exponential model is assumed.